 For the dogs, I use BioStar’s Juvenate K9, providing a blend of shilajit extract with Indian gooseberry extract bound to chromium, a micro-mineral important in the metabolism of fat, protein, and carbohydrates.

-Our animals Are our animals getting sick because of glyphosate?
+Are our animals getting sick because of glyphosate?
 We just don’t know with any exactness.
 The World Health Organization has declared glyphosate a probable carcinogen, while several studies have already shown that glyphosate suppresses the hemoproteins: cytochrome P450 enzymes and amino acid biosynthesis by the gut microbiome.
 Other studies have shown glyphosate’s effect on specific beneficial bacteria; Lactobacillus, Bacillus, Bifidobacterium, and enterococcus populations are reduced in the GI tract, while the more harmful bacterial strains like E. coli and Salmonella are resistant to glyphosate, meaning their numbers can increase under glyphosate exposure while the beneficial bacteria perish.

 Humic acid provides an important defense against glyphosate’s effects on the body, specifically the gut and tight junctions.
 I like to think of humic acid as the Jedi helping to protect the body from the Imperial Storm Troopers known as glyphosate.